allenporter/k8s-gitops/scripts/README.md

 You must set `ENV_INVENTORY_ROOT` in your environment persistently since it will be used by scripts to set up the environment when running `prod` or `dev`.

+## Secrets

+The following GCP secrets must be set with the gcloud role account set with `Secret Accessor`:

+For provisioning VMs:
+- dns-terraform-key
+- proxmox-terraform-prov-api-key

+For bootstrapping flux:
+- flux-k8s-gitops-github-token

+For bootstrapping out of cluster prometheus:
+- proxmox-prometheus-pve-exporter-api-key
+- alertmanager-gmail-secret